Justintime50/linguist-breakdown/README.md

 ```
 Usage:
-    GITHUB_TOKEN=123... linguist --type owner --pieces 8 --forks
+    GITHUB_TOKEN=123... linguist --type private --pieces 4 --forks

-Options
+Options:
-    -t, --type TYPE         The repo type to look at (OPTIONS: all, owner, member, private, public).
+    -t, --type TYPE         The repo type to look at (OPTIONS: all, owner, member, private, public.
+Default: owner).
-    -p, --pieces PIECES     Number of chart pieces of the chart to generate (will use greatest percentages).
+    -p, --pieces PIECES     Number of pieces of the chart to generate (Default: 8).
     -f, --forks             Include forked repos in the language breakdown.

 TYPE expects a string option listed above.